ChrisDeFreitas/ElasticStack/README.md

   For now I'm focused on using existing dashboards and visualizations, with the idea that discrepancies will be looked up with manual tools at the OS level (rather than digging through the Kibana data).

+- configured remote Linux system with Metricbeat.system and Filebeat.system
+-- 1. requires estack host configuration steps in "Elastic Search Service/Configure Remote Access"
+-- 2. requires installation steps on remote host for Metricbeat and Filebeat

 ## Next
 - verify Metricbeat.System dashboards are accurate
-- configure remote Linux system with Metricbeat.system and Filebeat.system
 - setup Windows monitoring
 - implement metricbeat.system.diskio metricset: https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-metricset-system-diskio.html